2017 New Year Resolutions For NQ Mobile

-For NQ Mobile's (NYSE:NQ) stock shareholders, 2016 was a disappointing year due to two failed FL Mobile (FLM) divestment attempts.
+For NQ Mobile's (NYSE:NQ) shareholders, 2016 was a disappointing year due to two failed FL Mobile (FLM) divestment attempts.
 The main reason for the failures was that the China Stock Regulatory Committee (CSRC) put stricter regulations on mergers and acquisitions for China-listed public companies, especially for those involving overseas-listed companies, such as NQ Mobile.

 On May 18, 2016, I published an article NQ Mobile: FL Divestment Milestone Achieved But Risks For CSRC Approval Overstated on Seeking Alpha.
 At the time of writing, I was very optimistic about CSRC's approval of the FLM-Prince deal.
 I had good reason for my optimism.
 Unfortunately, starting in June 2016, the foreign currency reserve in China deteriorated month after month.
 That put huge pressure and uncertainty on the FLM-Prince deal.
 After more than five months, NQ Mobile and Prince announced the termination of the deal on Nov.
 2, 2016.
-After the announcement, NQ stock share price dropped and stayed mostly in the range of 3.2~3.3.
+After the announcement, NQ's share price dropped and stayed mostly in the range of 3.2-3.3.

 Now we are in 2017.
-Let's take a look at NQ Mobile's new year resolution, which consists of two important parts: One is FLM divestment and the other is the growth of Link-Motion.
+Let's take a look at NQ Mobile's New Year resolution, which consists of two important parts: One is FLM's divestment and the other is the growth of Link-Motion.

 FLM Divestment